Does Ross offer on-campus career services?

 I am a college senior.
 Can I apply to the Master of Supply Chain Management (MSCM) Program?

-Yes, although some full-time work experience prior to entering the MSCM Program is a plus.
-For applicants to be admitted directly into the MSCM Program without full-time work experience, we generally expect them to have superb academic credentials; extensive evidence of leadership through extracurricular or community activities; and quality part-time, summer and/or internship work experience.
-These students are mature and self-confident and can effectively articulate the reasons they wish to attend Ross at this early stage in their career.
+Yes!
+For applicants to be admitted after completion of their undergraduate degree, we generally expect them to have strong academic credentials, including some quantitative courses; extensive evidence of leadership through extracurricular or community activities; and quality part-time, summer and/or internship work experience.
+These students are mature and self-confident and can effectively articulate the reasons they wish to attend Ross.

 How much work experience do I need before I can apply?

 We do not require a minimum number of years work experience prior to entering the MSCM Program.
-However, we expect that most of our admitted students will have at least one year of work experience prior to entering the program.
-We evaluate work experience ? not in terms of quantity, but in terms of quality ? and the impact the applicant has had on their organization as well as his or her natural leadership qualities.
+However, we expect most applicants will have some form of industry engagement prior to entering the program.
+We evaluate work experience not in terms of quantity, but in terms of quality and the impact the applicant has had on their organization as well as his or her natural leadership qualities.
 Those who are joining us at an earlier stage of their career should be able to demonstrate this in their application.
 We want to know what each candidate will be able to contribute to the Ross experience and their colleagues within the classroom.
 In addition, these candidates should have superb academic credentials and possess the maturity and self-confidence to handle the intensity of the program.
 Review our class profile for a snapshot of the current students in our program.

 What type of work experience are you looking for in the admissions process?